 - The processing sequence may differ for your application. - SeaPlot can display data at any point after a .cnv file has been created. - Use ASCII Out to export converted data (without header) to other software. - Oxygen computed by SEASAVE and Data Conversion differs from oxygen computed by Derive.
-Both algorithms use the derivative of the oxygen signal with respect to time: - Quick estimate SEASAVE and Data Conversion compute the derivative looking back in time, because SEASAVE cannot use future values while acquiring real-time data. - Most accurate results Derive uses a user-input centered window (equal number of points before and after scan) to compute the derivative.
+Both algorithms use the derivative of the oxygen signal with respect to time: - Quick estimate SEASAVE and Data Conversion compute the derivative looking back in time, because SEASAVE cannot use future values while acquiring real-time data. - Most accurate results Derive uses a centered window (equal number of points before and after scan) to compute the derivative.

-This section includes typical data processing sequences for each instrument, broken into four categories:
+This section includes typical data processing sequences for each instrument, broken into three categories:

-- Profiling CTDs that have a configuration (.con) file-SBE 9plus, 19, 19plus, 25, and 49 - Other instruments (moored CTDs and thermosalinographs) that have a configuration (.con) file SBE 16, 16plus, 16plus-IM, 21, and 45 - Moored instruments that do not have a configuration (.con) file SBE 37-SM, 37-SMP, 37-IM, and 37-IMP - Moored instruments that do not have a configuration (.con) file and have limited compatibility with SBE Data Processing - SBE 39 and 48
+- Profiling CTDs that have a configuration (.con) file- SBE 9plus, 19, 19plus, 25, and 49 - Other instruments (moored CTDs and thermosalinographs) that have a configuration (.con) file SBE 16, 16plus, 16plus-IM, 21, and 45 - Moored instruments that do not have a configuration (.con) file SBE 37-SM, 37-SMP, 37-IM, 37-IMP, 39, and 48